Tzeny/tzeny.github.io/_posts/wiki/2018-06-21-types_of_neural_networks.md

 #### LSTM - long short term memory

-{% include figure_caption.html url="/assets/img/wiki/Lstm-2.jpg" description="A LSTM memory cell with continuous input, output and forget functions" %} [thumb|Peepehole LSTM memory cell](/File:Greff_lstm_diagram.png "wikilink") We have 4 building blocks:
+{% include figure_caption.html url="/assets/img/wiki/Lstm-2.jpg" description="A LSTM memory cell with continuous input, output and forget functions" %}{% include figure_caption.html url="/assets/img/wiki/Greff_lstm_diagram.png" description="Peepehole LSTM memory cell" %} We have 4 building blocks:

 -   + : element wise addition
 -   x : element wise multiplication (used as gating, to allow a signal to be controlled by the output of the sigmoid function)